karlNordgren/startup/README.md

 https://ninjamock.com/s/6V6TVKx

 2/19/2023
+CSS practice.
+I was really impressed with the css animated watch.
+I was even more impressed with the coding for it.
+On the surface it seems so simple, but underneath the complexity is quite distinct.
+I wonder how long it would take to learn how to use all of those elements together to produce an output like that.

+2/19/2023
 I am updated my startup README to talk about what I learned during the Simon assignment.
 I learned that it is easy to build off of a project using github.
 It is easy to manipulate different elements of the html to customize the project to my specifications.
 I also am having troply with deploy the simon project.
 It